PolGannau/Projecte1/README.md

 ## Installation

-The user has to download the zip release from the Github Project's site, decompress it, and execute the executable.
+The user has to download the zip release from the Github Project's site, decompress it, read the README and have fun.

 ## Game Controls